M0hitSingh/M0hitSingh/README.md

 - ***A passionate Backend Developer with a strong passion for innovation***

-- Final Year B.Tech Student from AKGEC, Ghaziyabad
+- 2024 B.Tech Passout Student from AKGEC, Ghaziyabad

-- 💬 Ask me about **Node.Js, Express.Js, JavaScript, TypeScript, MongoDB**
+- 💬 Ask me about **Node.Js, JavaScript, TypeScript, MongoDB, Kafka, Redis**

 - 📫 How to reach me **mohitsingh0209g@gmail.com**